edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

             """`;
     }

-We can now get the answer from the OpenAI and forward it to the user.
+This function takes the question (as ``query``) and the related documentation (as ``context``), combines them with a system message, and formats it all nicely for easy consumption by the chat completions API.

+We'll use the returned prompt from that function, along with the OpenAI API key, as arguments to a new function (``getOpenAiAnswer``) that will get the answer from the OpenAI and return it.

 .. code-block:: typescript
     :caption: app/api/generate-answer/route.ts

-    async function getOpenAiAnswer(prompt: string, secretKey: string) {
+    async function getOpenAiAnswer(prompt: string, apiKey: string) {
         const completionRequestObject = {
             model: "gpt-3.5-turbo",
             messages: [{ role: "user", content: prompt }],